gilt/tech-blog/_posts/2017-07-27-midyear-recap.md

 - evangelism
 ---

+In addition to hosting various meetup communities at our offices in New York and Dublin, our people are constantly on the road talking about the interesting work our teams are doing.
+This year we've had people speak in Austin, Sydney, Portland, Seattle, San Diego, Boston, London, Israel and on our home turf in NYC and Dublin.
+The talk topics have covered everything from *Writing Microservices in Go* to *Gamifying DevOps with Chocolate and Legos*.
+We've covered deep learning, design thinking, data streaming and developer experience to name a few.

+Lucky for you, if you haven't been able to check out our talks in person, we've compiled the decks and videos from a bunch of our talks right here for you.
+Enjoy!

 ### February
 * Sean Sullivan spoke at the Portland Java User Group about [Gilt's E-Commerce Platform](https://speakerdeck.com/sullis/e-commerce-under-the-hood).
 * Mikhail Girkin spoke at the Reactive Systems Meetup in Dublin about [Streaming Data to s3 Using Akka Streams](https://www.slideshare.net/MikhailGirkin/streaming-data-to-s3-using-akka-streams).